Graciano1997/awesome-books/README.md

 # 📖 [Portfolio] <a name="about-project"></a>

-**[Awesome Books - a complete website with navigation]** is the third project in the Module 2.
-In this project we completed the Awesome Books site.
+**[Awesome Books - with ES6]** is the fourth project in the Module 2.
+In this project I completed again the Awesome Book but using ES6.

 ## 🛠 Built With <a name="built-with"></a>